lemmensangeloucll/Data-Groep-02/3-Create database.md

   CONSTRAINT fk_bungalowtype_has_faciliteiten_bungalowtype
     FOREIGN KEY (bungalowtype)
     REFERENCES bungalowtype (id)
-    ON DELETE NO ACTION
+    ON DELETE RESTRICT
     ON UPDATE NO ACTION,
   CONSTRAINT fk_bungalowtype_has_faciliteiten_faciliteiten1
     FOREIGN KEY (faciliteit)
     REFERENCES faciliteiten (id)
-    ON DELETE NO ACTION
+    ON DELETE RESTRICT
     ON UPDATE NO ACTION
     );
 grant all on table bungalowtype_has_faciliteiten TO "r0797739";